VCL3D/360Vision/SingleImageDepthMetrics/readme.txt

 European Conference on Computer Vision (ECCV), Munich, Germany, 8 – 14 September 2018

 Unfortunately, we identified a bug in the script before uploading it.
 The bug is fixed; however the tables in the above publication are slightly modified when running this script.
-Specifically, the the following tables are valid:
+Specifically, the following tables of the paper are now:

                                                 Table 2
       _________________________________________________________________________________________________